Spanish Red Wines: Still the Most Bang for Your Buck

 If you’re like me and are always looking for great buys in wine, then I highly recommend checking out wines from Spain.
 No other country in the world delivers the diverse quantity of high quality wines at remarkably inexpensive prices like Spain does.

 First let’s tackle pricing.
 Although Spain has a rich history of winemaking going back for thousands of years, their wine industry is relatively young and modern.
 Spain was under dictatorial rule until the 1970’s and during those years there was hardly any, if at all, investment in or modernization of their wine industry.
 When Spain joined the European Union in 1986 there was a flood of investment and innovation in their wine industry, and now they are the 2nd or 3rd largest producer in the world, only behind France and Italy.

-s than California so there aren’t that many people to consume all that wine.
+The population of Spain is less than California so there aren’t that many people to consume all that wine.
 That means they need to export it, and now Spain is the largest exporter of wine in the world.

 Spanish wines are still not as popular in the U.S. as, say, California, France or Italy, so the laws of supply and demand keep prices low.
 Secondly, costs in Spain are low compared to most countries.
 Land and labor is relatively cheap and most wineries or farms in Spain have been family owned for generations, meaning they don’t have a huge mortgage to pay.
 Compare that to a winery in Napa Valley who had to pay $300k an acre for property.

 Now let’s tackle how they produce such high quality wines.